momentum-mod/docs/_posts/2019-08-31-guide_advanced_zoning.md

 <img src="/assets/images/zone_guide/adv_point_2.png" alt="Drawing out a line" style="display: block; margin: auto;">

 You will begin to draw out a line instead of a rectangle.
-Click again on it will become a triangle when you move the mouse again:
+Click again and it will become a triangle when you move the mouse again:

 <img src="/assets/images/zone_guide/adv_point_3.png" alt="Now it is a triangle" style="display: block; margin: auto;">